jtc42/fastapi-hypermodel/docs/basics.md

 ### `values` (optional depending on endpoint)

-Same keyword arguments as FastAPI's url_path_for, except string arguments enclosed in < > will be interpreted as attributes to pull from the object.
+Same keyword arguments as FastAPI's `url_path_for()`, except string arguments enclosed in < > will be interpreted as attributes to pull from the object.
 For example, here we need to pass an `item_id` argument as required by our endpoint function, and we want to populate that with our item object's `id` attribute.

 ## Create a link set